 I know you have a lot of questions about the subject.
 So, I’m going to try to answer them as explicitly as possible.

-But if you are in a hurry, check out my top three recommended fat bike forks below.
+Check out my top three recommended fat bike forks below.

-What Is A Suspension Fork On A Bike?
+What is a Suspension Fork on a Bike?

 The suspension fork refers to the part holding the front wheel to the bicycle frame that contains hydraulic shock absorbers.